13 Coolest Tokyo Neighborhoods (my go-to spots as a local)

 Asakusa is a touristy area, no doubt about that.
 But it’s still a cool spot to check out!
 It’s probably most known for the famous Buddhist temple Sensō-ji and the Nakamise shopping street right behind it.

-But there are also lots of restaurants and attractions (like kimono renting or taking the Yakatabune Amitatsu boat cruise).
+But there are also lots of restaurants and attractions to explore in the area (like kimono wearing).

 It’s also a popular spot to see the Sumida River Fireworks (Sumidagawa fireworks) during the summer.
 But if you do go for these, just be prepared for insane crowds (so show up early and maybe wait a bit before rushing to the trains to leave).